Last updated on August 17th, 2019 at 10:08 am

 Yorgos Karamihos as Theo Stefanidis, a Greek poet, author, doctor and naturalist, the friend and mentor of Gerald Durrell

 About the “Village” in Danilia where the Durrells TV series was filmed

 The “Village” next to Danilia village, close to Kontokali and behind today`s Corfu hospital, is not the revival of an existing village as wrongly some people believe.

 It was a successful attempt of two businessmen, the Bouas brothers, which decided at 1980 to create from scratch something that will look like an old typical Corfiot village, to use it as a tourist attraction for their businesses at the 80s.

-So, it is a replica of an alleged village as it would be in 1930, the “Village” at Danilia never existed as a real village, it`s only business!
+So, it is a replica of an alleged village as it would be in 1930, the Village at Danilia never existed in the past, it`s just business!